BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/azogs_hunters.md

 - **Stone flail** `ACTIVE`

-[Two-handed][Two-Handed] flail, but when used in a fight, Azog's Fight value is reduced to 6/5+.
+[Two-handed][Two-Handed] [flail][Flail], but when used in a fight, Azog's Fight value is reduced to 6/5+.
 This does not happen when using the Whirl Special Strike.
 Causes D3 Wounds instead of one (determined after Fate points are used).
 Any model struck but not slain is knocked Prone.

 - **General of the North** `ACTIVE`

-Stand Fast! has a range of 12", and affects Orc Hero models.
+[Stand Fast!] has a range of 12", and affects Orc Hero models.

 - **I am the Master** `ACTIVE`